 Is there a single application form?

-In addition to the quarterly reporting metrics, for the 2023 evaluations that will be conducted in 2024, the evaluators will investigate the level and effectiveness, in both reducing barriers to participation and comprehensively addressing efficiency opportunities, of offering one-stop-shopping services and jointly or in a coordinated fashion delivering the IQ MF programs.
+In addition to the quarterly reporting metrics, the evaluators will investigate the level and effectiveness, in both reducing barriers to participation and comprehensively addressing efficiency opportunities, of offering one-stop-shopping services and jointly or in a coordinated fashion delivering the IQ MF programs.
+Utilities and interested stakeholders will work together with independent evaluators through the annual SAG evaluation plan process to determine the scope and timeframe for this evaluation.

 Reporting Location: Add to the narrative section of the quarterly reports.
 Update the narrative description if / when the program design changes.